 3. Softening point test:

-Bitumen as a combination of different hydrocarbon materials such as asphaltene and resin does not have a specific melting point.
+Bitumen, as a combination of different hydrocarbon materials such as asphaltene and resin, does not have a specific melting point.
 By heating the bitumen, it becomes soft and melts slowly.

 The laboratory method of measuring the softening point is the ring and ball method.